martijnkoopman/SpatiumLib/README.md

 # SpatiumLib
-C++ header-only library for 2D/3D computer graphics, mathematics (linear algebra and statistics) and a little bit of geography.
+C++ header-only library for 2D/3D computer graphics, image processing, mathematics (linear algebra and statistics) and a little bit of geography.

 ## Content